 The course is suitable for anyone who has a solid foundation in Dharma teachings, a meditation practice for at least 3 years and an interest in deepening their practice.

-Days of mindfulness will be offered on September 21 and October 19.
+Days of mindfulness will be offered on January 25, February 22 and March 22 (weather dependent).

 Please email info@wrdharmacentre.com to register.
 Registration is limited to 15 people.